SafeMoon: 2021: SafeMoon version 1

 SafeMoon was released in March 2021.
 A compound of "Safe" and "Moon".
 The token was released with the slogan of landing "Safely to the moon", derived from the slang phrase used in the cryptocurrency community; "To the moon" which is used to describe a crypto token "to quickly rise in price".
 The token had no utility and team when it was launched.
-Upon release, Vice reported that between March 14 and April 21 of 2021, SafeMoon increased in value by 23,225% following celebrity endorsements from musicians Lil' Yachty and Nick Carter, YouTuber Logan Paul, social media hype, new exchange listings, and retail investors.
+Upon release, Vice reported that between 14 March and 21 April 2021, SafeMoon increased in value by 23,225% following celebrity endorsements from musicians Lil' Yachty and Nick Carter, YouTuber Logan Paul, social media hype, new exchange listings, and retail investors.
 At that time, Vice said that "cryptocurrencies like SafeMoon still have no real-world use."
 These celebrities were later sued by many SafeMoon investors as part of a class-action lawsuit branding SafeMoon to be a part of a pump and dump scheme.
-After the substantial rise in price, the unknown developers of the token appointed Braden John Karony as the CEO of Safemooon and registered as a Limited liability company with aims of providing utility to the token.
+After the substantial rise in price, the unknown developers of the token appointed Braden John Karony as the CEO of Safemoon and registered as a Limited liability company with aims of providing utility to the token.
 Before this appointment, Karony served as a former analyst for the United States Department of Defense from January 2015 to January 2021.

 In May 2021, SafeMoon announced making a presentation to The Gambia to provide "technology for innovation and learning purposes".
 The project was dubbed "Project Pheo" (the misspelling of Phoenix being intentional), SafeMoon released a familiar crypto pitch of serving the "unbanked" and claimed to be working with local governments to adopt the token as a local currency.
 A company run by John Karony's mother ECG LC, was set up in May 2021 to deliver this project.
-On August 27, 2022, John stated that his reasons for discontinuing his work in West Africa were due to supply chain problems, which is disputed by his mother in the ongoing Project Pheo lawsuit.
+On 27 August 2022, John stated that his reasons for discontinuing his work in West Africa were due to supply chain problems, which is disputed by his mother in the ongoing Project Pheo lawsuit.

 In June 2021, the project began beta testing of the SafeMoon wallet.
 The app was officially released on Google Play in September 2021 and the App Store in October 2021.
 Critics dubbed the wallet to be a copy of the Trust Wallet owned by Binance.
 Thomas Smith, who was the CTO for Safemoon, left the company in December 2021 for a role as a blockchain advisor for StrikeX, however, was dismissed by the company after the fraud allegations uncovered by Stephen Findeisen.